Xianhua-He/cvpr2024-face-anti-spoofing-challenge/README.md

 download pretrain model: [resnet50](https://download.pytorch.org/models/resnet50-19c8e357.pth)

 ## Training resources
-Please use 1*A100(80G) for training, only modify the dataset base path, do not modify other parameters in training.<br>
+- Please use 1*A100(80G) for training, only modify the dataset base path, do not modify other parameters in training.
-We fixed the random seed to ensure reproducible results.
-Modifying other training parameters will cause fluctuations in the final results.<br>
+- We fixed the random seed to ensure reproducible results.
+Modifying other training parameters will cause fluctuations in the final results.
-Training only takes 1 hour for each protocol. <br>
+- Training only takes 1 hour for each protocol.
-Inference only takes 1 minute for each protocol.
+- Inference only takes 1 minute for each protocol.

 ## 🚀  P1 Train and Test
 Train p1 protocol: